 - Mix the coconut with sugar and keep on a low-medium flame to cook.
 Stir every now and then.

 - First the sugar will melt and then the coconut will cook in the melted sugar.
-As the coconut changes color, and the liquid part at the bottom of the pot disappears (this takes about 4-5 minutes to happen), add 1 tsp rice flour, cardamom powder to taste, and the raisins.
+As the coconut changes color, and the liquid part at the bottom of the pot becomes much less.
+This will take about 10 minutes.
+Then add the rice flour, cardamom powder to taste, and the raisins.

-- Mix and then turn off the gas.
+- Mix and let it stay for 1-2 minutes.
+Now turn off the gas.